 A: When I was 10 years old, I worked for a summer detasseling corn — you would remove the tassel from the corn so that it would allow the corn to pollinate.
 You would start working at 5 a.m., and it was cold and wet, and we didn’t stop working until around noon, when it was hot and wet.
 You literally walked up and down cornfields all day manually doing this.

 Q: What’s your favorite part about what you do?

 A: Opening up the world to students and working with so many amazing teachers, parents and students from all over!

 Q: What’s the most challenging part of your job?

 A: To stop working.
 When you are passionate about something it’s hard to stop and take a break.

 Q: Are you seeing any new trends in the travel industry?

 A: I find that groups are more interested in spending meaningful time at sites and that the students already know a lot about where they are going by the easy access to information.
-It’s amazing that we have all the information we need at the tips off our fingers and this makes the rewards of travel so much more rewarding.
+It’s amazing that we have all the information we need at the tips of our fingers, and this makes travel so much more rewarding.
 You can literally learn whatever you need to know about a specific site while you are standing there, for example the Jefferson Memorial.